cjerrington/wakey/README.md

 pyinstaller --onefile --icon=sun.ico --version-file=version.txt wakey.py
 ```

-This step has already been done for you and you can find the compiled version here.
+This step has already been done for you and you can find the latest compiled version [here](https://github.com/cjerrington/wakey/releases/latest).
+Currently only supporting Windows for the pre-compiled versions.

 ## Todo